Market share figures often look impressive. There are times when market share matters in technology.

 That’s right, Apple with just 11.7 percent share of phone sales accounts for around 80 percent of app sales.

-In an open and competitive phone market there is no monopoly on branding and status symbols.
+Yet in an open and competitive phone market there is no monopoly on branding and status symbols.
 Plenty of people think Samsung is a prestige brand.
-Yet Samsung can’t convince customers to pay an Apple-like premium.
+Yet Samsung still can’t convince customers to pay an Apple-like premium.

 Meaningless market share